やることが多すぎる?Tiimoが整理と実行をサポートします。

 Thank you to our community

-This recognition is shared with our community, the people who use Tiimo, share their stories, and challenge us to do better.
-Your insights, trust, and collaboration make this work meaningful, and we couldn’t have done it without you.
+This recognition belongs to our entire community; the people who use Tiimo, share their stories, and challenge us to do better every day.
+Your insights, trust, and collaboration make this work meaningful.
+We genuinely couldn't have achieved this without you.

 Interested in learning about the other apps leading the charge for innovative, inclusive design?
 Visit the full list of Apple Design Award finalists.